Blog

 So – the conclusion is if you’re in repayment on your student loans we’ll qualify with that payment.
 We will only estimate the payment if you’re not in repayment.

-If you are applying for a jumbo loan (greater than $970,800) then you might expect that if you’re in income based repayment, depending on the loan program, we might estimate the payment to be 1% of the balance.
+If you are applying for a jumbo loan (greater than $1,209,750) and not in repayment, it’s likely we’ll estimate the payment to be 1% of the balance.

 Questions? ajaffe@firsthome.com or 240 479 7658